 What it means

-Without controlling for inflation, there appears to be a shift towards higher income groups on the Cape between 1990 and 2000.
-In 1990 only 8% of all households earned $75,000 or above; by 2000 this percentage had grown to 24% of all households.
-It is difficult to determine how much of the change in distribution is due to inflation versus increased wealth due to higher wages, in migration of wealthier households, commuters earning higher off-Cape wages, non-earnings income growth, or other factors.
+Without controlling for inflation, there appears to be a shift toward higher income groups on the Cape between 1990 and 2000.
+In 1990, only nine percent of all households earned $75,000 or above; by 2000, this percentage had grown to 24 percent of all households.
+It is difficult to determine how much of the change in distribution is due to inflation versus increased wealth due to higher wages, in-migration of wealthier households, commuters earning higher off-Cape wages, non-earnings income growth, or other factors.

 |Households by Income|